gmdavef/struts-showcase/README.md

 **azure-pipelines_docker.yml**

 This pipeline script does the same thing as above, but doesn't install the CLI.
 Instead, it leverages the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
 Scan reports in HTML, JSON, CycloneDX, and SPDX formats are published as pipeline artifacts.

+**azure-pipelines_docker_cloudscan.yml**

+An Azure DevOps pipeline script that builds the .war file and uploads it for scanning using the [ReversingLabs Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
+The "--submit-only" option can be used so that the pipeline proceeds without waiting for the scan to finish and the stage will pass regardless of scan results.
+If it's decided the pipeline should wait for the scan to complete, the stage may pass or fail depending on the results and reports in RL-JSON, SARIF, CycloneDX, and SPDX formats can be downloaded and saved as build artifacts.
+Either way, the HTML report is available in the ReversingLabs SaaS Portal.

 ## GitHub Actions